Unitary Complexity and the Uhlmann Transformation Problem: Quantum Shannon Theory

-This is an instance of the \emph{quantum asymptotic equipartition property}, which roughly states that the min, max, and R\'{e}nyi entropies approach the von Neumann entropy in the limit of many copies of a state~\cite{tomamichel2009fully}.\footnote{In fact, one can give stronger quantitative bounds on the convergence to the von Neumann entropy as a function of the number of copies $k$ and the error $\eps$.} Thus \Cref{thm:info-theory-compression} applied to tensor product states $\rho^{\otimes k}$ recovers Schumacher compression~\cite{schumacher1995quantum}, using a proof that does not appeal to typical subspaces and the method of types.
+This is an instance of the \emph{quantum asymptotic equipartition property}, which roughly states that the min, max, and R\'{e}nyi entropies approach the von Neumann entropy in the limit of many copies of a state~\cite{tomamichel2009fully}.\footnote{In fact, one can give stronger quantitative bounds on the convergence to the von Neumann entropy as a function of the number of copies $k$ and the error $\eps$.} Thus \Cref{thm:info-theory-compression} applied to tensor product states $\rho^{\otimes k}$ recovers Schumacher compression~\cite{schumacher1995quantum}.